ColumPaget/Hashrat/README.md

   -Cf             CHECK files but only show failures -m              MATCH files from a list read from stdin.
   -lm             Read hashes from stdin, upload them to a memcached server (requires the -memcached option).
-  -X              In CHECK or MATCH mode only examine executable files.
   -exec           In CHECK or MATCH mode only examine executable files.
   -dups           Search for duplicate files.
   -memcached <server> Specify memcached server.
 (Overrides reading list from stdin if used with -m, -c or -cf).